ripandlamb/ripandlamb/hire.md

 ---
 title: Hire
-order: 8
+order: 6
 ---

 Looking for a beautiful and unique space to hire?

-Photos on way!
+Photos on the way!

 Ripley and Lambert have a variety of options depending on your requirements, whether a meeting space during the day or the full shop for an evening event.